 - Influenza is an infectious respiratory illness caused by the influenza A and influenza B viruses.
 Influenza epidemics occur annually in the United States, typically from late fall to early spring.
-Although the majority of infected individuals recover without complications, some cases of influenza result in severe illness or death (Grohskopf et al 2018). - The virus is primarily transmitted through direct contact large-particle respiratory droplets from an infected individual's coughs and sneezes.
+Although the majority of infected individuals recover without complications, some cases of influenza result in severe illness or death (Grohskopf et al 2018). - The virus is primarily transmitted through direct contact with large-particle respiratory droplets from an infected individual's coughs and sneezes.
 It is also spread through contact with surfaces contaminated by infected respiratory droplets.
 Adults begin to shed virus 1 day prior to symptom onset, and they remain contagious for 5 to 7 days after falling ill (Centers for Disease Control and Prevention [CDC] 2016). - Signs and symptoms of uncomplicated influenza illness include fever, myalgia, headache, malaise, nonproductive cough, sore throat, and rhinitis.
 Complications of influenza infection include sinusitis, otitis media, pneumonia, sepsis, and exacerbation of chronic medical conditions.
 Elderly adults, young children, pregnant women, and patients with chronic medical conditions have a higher risk of developing complications from influenza (CDC 2018[a]). - Annual influenza vaccination is the most effective method for preventing seasonal influenza virus infection and its complications.
-Antiviral prescription medications are also available for influenza prophylaxis and treatment; however, antiviral chemoprophylaxis is not a substitute for annual influenza vaccination (Grohskopf et al 2018). - Initiation of antiviral therapy to treat influenza is recommended as early as possible for patients with confirmed or suspected influenza who are hospitalized, have severe, complicated, or progressive illness, or are at higher risk for influenza complications (Fiore et al 2011).
-Additionally, due to the increased influenza activity and a lower vaccine effectiveness for the 2017-2018 influenza season, a December 2017 CDC advisory recommended that all hospitalized patients and all high-risk patients (hospitalized or outpatient) with suspected influenza should be treated as soon as possible with a neuraminidase inhibitor.
-Although initiation within 2 days of symptom onset is ideal, the CDC stated that benefit may still be seen even when treatment is initiated later (CDC 2017). - Three classes of antiviral medications are available and included in this review.
+Antiviral prescription medications are also available for influenza prophylaxis and treatment; however, antiviral chemoprophylaxis is not a substitute for annual influenza vaccination (Grohskopf et al 2018). - Initiation of antiviral therapy to treat influenza is recommended as early as possible for patients with confirmed or suspected influenza who are hospitalized; have severe, complicated, or progressive illness; or are at higher risk for influenza complications (Fiore et al 2011). - Three classes of antiviral medications are available and included in this review.
 The adamantanes include amantadine and Flumadine (rimantadine).
 The neuraminidase inhibitors include Rapivab (peramivir), Relenza (zanamivir), and Tamiflu (oseltamivir).
-Currently, the only endonuclease inhibitor on the market is Xofluza (baloxavir marboxil), which was approved by the Food and Drug Administration (FDA) in late October 2018. - Although the adamantanes are active against influenza A virus, resistance is high amongs currently circulating virus strains.
-The adamantanes lack activity against influenza B virus.
-Therefore, amantadine and rimantadine are not recommended for treatment or chemoprophylaxis during the current influenza season (CDC 2018/bl). - The neuraminidase inhibitors are active against both influenza A and influenza B viruses.
-Rapivab (peramivir), Relenza (zanamivir), and oseltamivir are the only antivirals recommended for the current influenza season in the United States (CDC 2018[b]). - Since Xofluza (baloxavir) was recently approved, it has not been incorporated into existing guidelines.
-The CDC plans to revise their 2018-2019 recommendations to incorporate baloxavir into their recommendations (CDC 2018[b]). - Circulating influenza viruses are constantly evolving, and drug-resistant influenza virus strains have been reported.
-Prescribers should refer to influenza drug susceptibility patterns and treatment effects when selecting an antiviral agent (CDC 2018[b]). - Medispan class: Antiparkinson, Dopaminergic and Influenza Agents.
+Currently, the only endonuclease inhibitor on the market is Xofluza (baloxavir marboxil), which was approved by the Food and Drug Administration (FDA) in late October 2018. - Resistance to adamantanes is high (> 99%) among currently circulating influenza A virus strains, and these agents lack activity against influenza B virus.
+Therefore, amantadine and rimantadine are not recommended for treatment or chemoprophylaxis during the current influenza season (CDC 2018/bl). - The neuraminidase inhibitors and baloxavir marboxil are active against both influenza A and influenza B viruses.
+Peramivir, zanamivir, oseltamivir, and baloxavir marboxil are the only antivirals recommended for the current influenza season in the United States (CDC 2018[b]). - Circulating influenza viruses may evolve, and drug-resistant influenza virus strains have been reported.
+Prescribers should refer to influenza drug susceptibility patterns when selecting an antiviral agent (CDC 2018[b]). - Medispan class: Antiparkinson, Dopaminergic and Influenza Agents.
 The only agent from the Antiparkinson, Dopaminergic category that will be included in this review is amantadine for the influenza indication.